Understanding Field Status

 Field status directly impacts the lifecycle of quality checks:

-This distinction between excluded and missing is intentional: archiving checks for excluded fields prevents unnecessary work, while keeping checks for missing fields avoids the overhead of reconfiguring them when the field returns.
+This distinction between excluded and missing is intentional: archiving checks for excluded fields prevents unnecessary work, while keeping checks for missing fields ensures scans surface failures when a referenced field is no longer present—acting as a signal to users that the schema has changed.

 Computed Field Dependencies